CGT small business concessions and contributions to super

 In specie transfers to an SMSF and the small business CGT concessions

-The ATO have indicated via a number of private binding rulings that in specie contributions of active assets, such as business real property, may not qualify for the lifetime CGT cap where the super contribution is also the event that qualifies for the small business CGT concessions.
+It is unclear whether in specie contributions of active assets, such as business real property, will qualify for the lifetime CGT cap where the super contribution is also the event that qualifies for the small business CGT concessions.

 Note: In other circumstances, such as where the CGT event and the in specie contribution are separate events, in specie contributions may qualify for the CGT small business concessions and the lifetime CGT cap.
 See ATO ID 2010/217.

-Clients making in specie contributions to super should seek professional taxation advice regarding the eligibility to have such a contribution count against their lifetime CGT cap.
+Members making in specie contributions to super should seek a private binding ruling from the ATO or professional taxation advice regarding the eligibility to have such a contribution count against their lifetime CGT cap.